 Unless otherwise noted, each class runs once a week, for six weeks from 6:30-9:00pm.
-There is no comedy or theater experience necessary and all students get free admission to Alchemy Comedy shows while they are enrolled in a class.
-Click on the course you would like to take to purchase online or you can call at (864) 256-1467.
+Students are required to attend at least four of the six classes in order to graduate.
+Each class is a prerequisite for the next level, however there is no comedy or theater experience necessary to take Improv 101.
+Students get free admission to Alchemy Comedy shows while they are enrolled in a class.

-Improv 101: Introduction to Scenework - Tuesdays Starting August 6th
+Improv 101: Introduction to Scene Play

-Improv 201: Introduction to Scene Patterns – - Call for next class
+Improv 201: Introduction to Scene Patterns

 Improv 201 is an introduction to the patterns that make up a scene.
 This class will focus on the fundamentals of scene pattern recognition, creation, and heightening.

 Improv 301: Introduction to Scene Games

-Improv 501: Introduction to Other Long Forms - Call for next class
+Improv 501: Introduction to Other Long Forms

 REGISTER HERE for a 6 week class starting